ahmedbrh/NodeJS_zoom_clone/README.md

 - Simplistic Zoom Clone Web-App using NodeJS.
 - Zoom Meeting can be joined for two windows, using same meet ID Url.
-- Copy the link with the same ID  and send it to your friend so he can join the room  😀
+- Copy the link with the same ID  url and send it to your friend so he can join the room  😀
+- Unlimited users

 ### Runing the project

-1. install all the dependecies
+1. install all the dependecies w

 `npm install  `